Ortho-integral surfaces: Introduction

-In order to present a combinatorial proof of Basmajian's identity, one defines a weight map $\Phi$ on the set of edges and complementary regions of the tree $T_1$.
+We define a weight map $\Phi$ on the set of edges and complementary regions of the tree $T_1$.
 This map satisfies conditions coming from the fact that we want them to correspond to the cosh length function $\cosh(\ell(.))$.
-In particular, $\Phi : E(T_1) \sqcup \Omega(T_1) \to (1,\infty)$ which has a harmonic relation at any vertex except at the root of the tree.
+In particular, the map $\Phi: E(T_1) \sqcup \Omega(T_1) \to (1,\infty)$ has a harmonic relation at any vertex except at the root of the tree (see Equation \ref{harmonic}).
 Basmajian's identity for the tree $T_1$ can be expressed in the following form: \begin{thm} (Basmajian's identity for $T_1$) If $\sup\{\Phi(x) | x \in E(T_1) \}<\infty$, then